1-vn/OneVNBrowser/Contributing.md

 Simply put, the way to create a Pull request is first to;

-1. Fork the repository of the project which in this case is [Yuzu Browser](https://github.com/hazuki0x0/YuzuBrowser)
+1. Fork the repository of the project which in this case is [OneVN Browser](https://github.com/hazuki0x0/OneVNBrowser)
 2. Commit modifications and changes to your fork
 3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the original repository you forked your repository from in step 1

 ## Bug Reports

 Sorry to hear about your troubles.
 I try to make the app free of bugs and errors but, the app is not 100% bug proof.
 That's why bug reports are useful for this project when you encounter them.
 Before filing a bug report; check the issue tracker if the bug hasn't been reported by other users.
-If it has been reported before, it is likely to be in [opened issues](https://github.com/hazuki0x0/YuzuBrowser/issues?q=is%3Aopen+is%3Aissue).
-You can also check out [closed issues](https://github.com/hazuki0x0/YuzuBrowser/issues?q=is%3Aissue+is%3Aclosed).
+If it has been reported before, it is likely to be in [opened issues](https://github.com/hazuki0x0/OneVNBrowser/issues?q=is%3Aopen+is%3Aissue).
+You can also check out [closed issues](https://github.com/hazuki0x0/OneVNBrowser/issues?q=is%3Aissue+is%3Aclosed).

 So, if it's a new issue; please include the following:

  * Steps to reproduce and/or sample code to recreate the problem.
- * I'll also need to know what version of Yuzu browser you're using and,
+ * I'll also need to know what version of OneVN browser you're using and,
  * The version of Android in the device in question.
 Sometimes the manufacturer is helpful too.
 Since there can be variants of Android that may affect things (such as x86).

 Finally, please be patient.
 The developer has a lot of things to do.
 But, be assured that the bug report will receive adequate attention, and will consequently be fixed.
-If you are a developer,  you can fork Yuzu Browser and fix it yourself.
+If you are a developer,  you can fork OneVN Browser and fix it yourself.

 ## Contact.